Starting A Wild Ones Chapter

-Programs Your chapter should plan to conduct twelve educational activities during the year, preferably monthly, which should be published on your chapter calendar webpages.
-Typically you’ll want to make the programs available to the public for free, although there may be certain activities you’ll want to keep for members only.
-In planning educational events, chapters are encouraged to be activity-oriented.
-Chapters may choose to pattern activities after such events as a spring dig, fall seed gathering, winter seed exchange, an early summer “Show Me/Help Me Day,” anytime invasive species eradication, and summer tours of native plant gardens or nurseries – both private and public, as well as formal speaker presentations.
-They can also be going out into the public with a display and meet and greet newcomers who want to know more about native plants and natural landscaping.
+Events can also be going out into the public with a display to meet and greet newcomers who want to know more about native plants and natural landscaping.
 Examples of this are gardening conferences, garden and home shows, and Earth Day events.
 Events should focus on educating people and advocating for why and what can be done to naturalize residential, commercial, and public places.
-Back issues of the Wild Ones Journal have lots of valuable information and activity ideas from other chapters, and are available from National.
+The online back issues of the Wild Ones Journal have lots of valuable information and activity ideas from other chapters, and are available in PDF form from National.
 Annual State of the Chapter reports also have excellent information and ideas and are available in the Chapter Guidebook.

-Newsletter National’s premier publication is the Wild Ones Journal.
+National’s premier publication is the Wild Ones Journal.
 We encourage you to contact your local landscapers and nurseries who offer native plants, seeds and/or services about advertising in the Journal.
 This will be the best way to make your members aware of the various natural landscaping vendors in your area.
 Ad solicitation and rate sheets are available on the website.
 Chapters are also encouraged to publish local newsletters, either in print or electronically, to maintain communication with their members.

 As a Wild Ones chapter you are expected to contribute occasional articles to the Wild Ones Journal.
 These articles should be specific to your area, your chapter activities or both.
-Articles from your chapter members is the best way to make certain appropriate aritlces for your area are included in the the Wild Ones Journal.
+Articles from your chapter members is the best way to make certain appropriate articles for your area are included in the Wild Ones Journal.